Dysmenorrhea

 Dysmenorrhea, also known as period pain, painful periods or menstrual cramps, is pain during menstruation.
 Its usual onset occurs around the time that menstruation begins.
 Symptoms typically last less than three days.
 The pain is usually in the pelvis or lower abdomen.
 Other symptoms may include back pain, diarrhea or nausea.

 Dysmenorrhea can occur without an underlying problem.
 Underlying issues that can cause dysmenorrhea include uterine fibroids, adenomyosis, and most commonly, endometriosis.
 It is more common among those with heavy periods, irregular periods, those whose periods started before twelve years of age and those who have a low body weight.
 A pelvic exam and ultrasound in individuals who are sexually active may be useful for diagnosis.
 Conditions that should be ruled out include ectopic pregnancy, pelvic inflammatory disease, interstitial cystitis and chronic pelvic pain.

 Dysmenorrhea occurs less often in those who exercise regularly and those who have children early in life.
 Treatment may include the use of a heating pad.
 Medications that may help include NSAIDs such as ibuprofen, hormonal birth control and the IUD with progestogen.
 Taking vitamin B1 or magnesium may help.
 Evidence for yoga, acupuncture and massage is insufficient.
 Surgery may be useful if certain underlying problems are present.

-Estimates of the percentage of female adolescents, and women of reproductive age affected are between 50% and 90%.
+Estimates of the percentage of female adolescents and women of reproductive age affected are between 50% and 90%, and the Women's Health Concern estimates it to be around 80%.
 It is the most common menstrual disorder.
 Typically, it starts within a year of the first menstrual period.
 When there is no underlying cause, often the pain improves with age or following having a child.

 Signs and symptoms

 The main symptom of dysmenorrhea is pain concentrated in the lower abdomen or pelvis.
 It is also commonly felt in the right or left side of the abdomen.
 It may radiate to the thighs and lower back.

 Symptoms often co-occurring with menstrual pain include nausea and vomiting, diarrhea, headache, dizziness, disorientation, fainting and fatigue.
 Symptoms of dysmenorrhea often begin immediately after ovulation and can last until the end of menstruation.
 This is because dysmenorrhea is often associated with changes in hormonal levels in the body that occur with ovulation.
 In particular, prostaglandins induce abdominal contractions that can cause pain and gastrointestinal symptoms.
 The use of certain types of birth control pills can prevent the symptoms of dysmenorrhea because they stop ovulation from occurring.

 Dysmenorrhea is associated with increased pain sensitivity and heavy menstrual bleeding.

-For many women, primary dysmenorrhea gradually subsides in late second generation.
+For many, primary dysmenorrhea symptoms gradually subside after their mid-20s.
 Pregnancy has also been demonstrated to lessen the severity of dysmenorrhea, when menstruation resumes.
 However, dysmenorrhea can continue until menopause.
 5–15% of women with dysmenorrhea experience symptoms severe enough to interfere with daily activities.